scala-js/scala-js-website/doc/sjs-for-js/es6-to-scala-part3.md

 {% endcolumns %}

 When these implicit conversion functions are in lexical scope, you can use JS and Scala dates interchangeably.
-Outside the scope they are not visible and you must use correct types or provide conversion yourself.
+Outside the scope they are not visible and you must use correct types or explicitly convert between each other.

 #### Implicit conversions for "monkey patching"

-Monkey patching -term became famous among Ruby developers and it has been adopted into JavaScript to describe a way of extending existing classes with new methods.
+The monkey patching term became famous among Ruby developers and it has been adopted into JavaScript to describe a way of extending existing classes with new methods.
 It has several pitfalls in dynamic languages and is generally not a recommended practice.
 Especially dangerous is to patch JavaScript's host objects like `String` or `DOM.Node`.
 This technique is, however, commonly used to provide support for new JavaScript functionality missing from older JS engines.
 The practice is known as _polyfilling_ or _shimming_.

 In Scala providing extension methods via implicits is _perfectly safe_ and even a _recommended_ practice.
-Scala standard library does it all the time.
+The Scala standard library does it all the time.
 For example did you notice the `.r` or `.toInt` functions that were used on strings in the regex example?
 Both are extension methods coming from implicit classes.